vexchange/docs/src/pages/docs/v2/09-smart-contracts/07-common-errors.md

 tags: smart-contracts, documentation
 ---

-This document covers a few error codes freqeuently encountered while building on Uniswap V2.
+This document covers a few error codes freqeuently encountered while building on Vexchange V2.

 # UniswapV2: K

 This is an error that is frequently encountered, and requires a bit of context to understand it.

 The Uniswap constant product formula is “X * Y = K”.
-Where X and Y represent the respective reserve balances of two ERC-20 tokens, and “K” represents the product of the reserves.
+Where X and Y represent the respective reserve balances of two VIP-180 tokens, and “K” represents the product of the reserves.
 It is this “K” to which the “K” error refers.

 In essence, the “K” error means that a trade was attempted that somehow left the trading pair with less reserves than should be there, and as a result the transaction is reverted.